aaremiz/vEasy-Examples/README.md

 vEasy-Examples
 ==============

-This repository caontains sample scripts how to use vEasy Automation Framework.
-Purpose of this example is only to demonstrate the usage of vEasy Automation Framework.
+This repository contains sample scripts how to use [vEasy Automation Framework](https://github.com/aaremiz/vEasy).
+Purpose of this example is only to demonstrate the usage of [vEasy Automation Framework](https://github.com/aaremiz/vEasy).
 The scripts does not do anything reasonable and should **NOT** be used in production systems.

 License
 -------

-vEasy is distributed under the terms of BSD 3-Clause License.
+[vEasy](https://github.com/aaremiz/vEasy) is distributed under the terms of BSD 3-Clause License.
 See LICENSE file.

 ```
 Copyright (c) 2014, Risto Mäntylä